mvanderkamp/westures/readme.md

 **Comments and Documentation**

-* We follow [JSDoc](http://usejsdoc.org/) guidelines but utilize [ESDoc](https://esdoc.org/) to output documentation. we find ESDoc to be friendlier with ES6/class structured codebases.
+* We follow [JSDoc](http://usejsdoc.org/) guidelines but utilize [ESDoc](https://esdoc.org/) to output documentation.
+We find ESDoc to be friendlier with ES6/class structured codebases.

 **Testing**